 The SI standard uses super-script for the exponentation, and does thus not define any operator symbol for exponentiation.
 A unit-factor consists of a unit-operand possibly suffixed by a possibly signed integer or rational number, which is interpreted as an exponent.
 There must be no spacing between the unit-operand and a possible unit-exponent.
 It is recommended to use the simplest representation of exponents, meaning that the explicit + sign should be avoided, that leading zeros should be avoided, that rational exponents are reduced to not have common factors in the numerator and denominator, that rational exponents with denominator 1 should be avoided in favor of plain integer exponents, that the exponent 1 is omitted, and that entire factors with exponent 0 are omitted.

-It is required that basic and derived units of the SI system are recognized, but tools are allowed to additionally support user-defined unit symbols.
-The required unit symbols do not make use of Greek letters, but a unit such as Ω is spelled out as "Ohm".
+The units required to be recognized are the basic and derived units of the SI system, as well as some units compatible with the SI system listed below, but tools are allowed to additionally support user-defined unit symbols.
+The required unit symbols do not make use of Greek letters, but a unit such as is spelled out as "Ohm".
 Similarly degree is spelled out as "deg", both on its own (for angles) and as part of "degC", "degF" and "degRk" for temperatures (Celsius, Fahrenheit and Rankine).

 A unit-operand should first be interpreted as a unit-symbol and only if not successful the second alternative assuming a prefixed operand should be exploited.
 There must be no spacing between the unit-symbol and a possible unit-prefix.
 The values of the prefixes are according to the ISO standard.
 The letter u is used as a symbol for the prefix micro.